Graduate Admission FAQs

 • If one of the professors puts you on their shortlist of candidates, then that professor will contact you.

-• The professor will usually invite you to visit KU and discuss how your career goals may be compatible with the activities of that professor.
+• The professor may invite you to visit KU or conduct a remote interview and discuss how your career goals may be compatible with the activities of that professor.
 Applicants are strongly encouraged to visit KU if invited to do so.

-• The professor with whom you interviewed will notify you of his/her decision in a timely fashion.
+• The professor with whom you interviewed will notify you of their decision in a timely fashion.

 • Ultimately, students must be accepted by the professor in the ABS department and the KU Graduate School (a separate entity).
 Students are not admitted into the program without both acceptances.